 See the full map at the beginning of the article

-Reasons for this radical urban decision were partly hygenic, related to the beautification of the city and most importantly, Order.
-This was a way of keeping the protesters and revolutionaries in check, as heavy social turmoil was a regular occurence in the 19th century Paris, with its many narrow and winding roads.
+Reasons for this radical urban decision were partly hygenic, related to the beautification of the city.
+But most importantly, it was about Order.
+This was a way of keeping the protesters and revolutionaries in check, as heavy social turmoil was a regular occurence in the 19th century Paris, with its many narrow, winding roads and dark alleys.

 Gardens and wide green spaces also happen to be the perfect place for display of tall and visible flags, a very common sight in Delhi, even in small and local parks, shared in a residential block (with flags matching the park’s scale in size).
 Pictured here, the 9 by 18 m flag, the largest one in all of India, located in Central Park (Connaught place).